kevhlee/spring-initializr-cli/README.md

-# Spring Initializr CLI 🌱
+# Sprout CLI 🌱

-A CLI for creating Spring projects locally using the Spring Initializr API.
+A CLI for creating Spring projects using the Spring Initializr API.